-4.1.2 Selecting and Starting the Formula
+4.1.2.
+Selecting and Starting the Formula

-4.1.2.1 Load Machine and Close Door

-Load the machine to the rated capacity and securely close the loading door.
-Review Section 2.2 : Determining Load Size, page 8 for guidelines on loading machines.
+4.1.2.1.
+Load Machine and Close Door-Load the machine to the rated capacity and securely close the loading door.
+Review Determining Load Size (see table of contents) for guidelines on loading machines.